OmarMiniesy/Notes/Security/Web Application Security/SQL Injections.md

 |`)`|`%29`|

 > Detecting injection points:
-* Enter the sinqle qoute character `'` and look for weird responses.
+* Enter the single quote character `'` and look for weird responses.
 * Submit SQL syntax that evaluates that evaluates to true and false to see the difference, such as ` OR 1=1` and ` OR 1=2`.
 * Payloads to trigger time delays.
 * Submit payloads that trigger an out of band network interaction.